Aplenzin; Buproban [DSC]; Forfivo XL; Wellbutrin SR; Wellbutrin XL; Wellbutrin [DSC]; Zyban

 For all patients taking this drug:

 - This drug may raise the chance of seizures.
 The chance may be higher in people who have certain health problems, use certain other drugs, or drink a lot of alcohol.
-Talk to the doctor to see if your child has a greater chance of seizures while taking this drug.
+Talk to your doctor to see if you have a greater chance of seizures while taking this drug.

 - It may take several weeks to see the full effects.